drcallaway/vscode-surround/README.md

 Surround selection with `if`, `try-catch`

+## Purpose of this Repo

+I like the surround plugin created by JuoCode but I discovered that it had several bugs that I chose to fix.
+I submitted a PR a long time ago but it was never merged.
+It appears that the plugin is no longer supported.
+To use my "fixed" version, follow the installation instructions below.

 ## Installing

 The parent of this extension is available for free in the Visual Studio Code Marketplace